-16. Risk Management Implications
+17. Risk Management Implications

-The Treasury Policy and Treasury Strategy which informs activity in this area is prepared with the primary aim of minimising risk to ensure that the Council's principal sums are safeguarded.
+The Treasury Policy and Treasury Strategy which informs activity in this area were prepared with the primary aim of minimising risk to ensure that the Council's principal sums are safeguarded.
 Maximising income is considered secondary to this main aim.

-17. Equality and Diversity Implications
+18. Equality and Diversity Implications